 Education is a top focus of Norway’s development policy, particularly for girls

-Norway is the seventh-largest government donor to global education, spending US$346 million on education ODA in 2015, according to OECD data.
-This represents 8% of Norway’s total ODA, in line with the OECD average, and makes it the 12th-largest donor to education as a proportion of its total ODA.
+Norway is the seventh-largest government donor to global education, spending US$327 million on education ODA in 2015, according to OECD data (latest year for which full data is available).
+This represents 8% of Norway’s total ODA, in line with the OECD average, and makes it the 13th-largest donor to education as a proportion of its total ODA.
 Unlike other donors, Norway spends almost all education ODA on education programs abroad: It reports almost no scholarships and other costs of students from developing countries studying in Norway as education ODA.

-The outgoing center-right government of Prime Minister Erna Solberg made education one of Norway’s top development policy priorities.
-This was outlined in Norway’s April 2017 white paper on development priorities and the Sustainable Development Goals (SDGs), ‘Common responsibility for the common future – sustainability goals and Norwegian development policy’.
+The successive governments of Prime Minister (PM) Erna Solberg have made education Norway’s top development policy priority since 2013.
+This focus was reiterated in Norway’s April 2017 white paper on development priorities and the Sustainable Development Goals (SDGs), ‘Common responsibility for the common future – the SDGs and Norwegian development policy’.
 In line with this political priority, funding to education has grown and will continue to do so.
-In 2013, Prime Minister Solberg pledged to double education ODA from NOK1.7 billion (US$211 million, or 7% of total ODA) to NOK3.4 billion (US$422 million, or 13% of total ODA) by 2017.
+In 2013, PM Solberg pledged to double the education ODA budget between 2013 and 2017.
+According to the government, the budget went from NOK1.7 billion (US$202 million, or 7% of total ODA) to NOK3.4 billion (US$405 million, or 13% of total ODA) by 2017.
 OECD data confirms this trajectory.
-Education ODA increased by 43% since 2013, from US$242 million to US$346 million in 2015.
-The increase is driven by greater spending on primary education, which grew from US$125 million in 2013 to US$197 million in 2015.
+Education ODA as reported to the OECD DAC increased by 43% between 2013 and 2015, going from US$229 million to US$326 million in the time-period.
+The increase is driven by greater spending on primary education, which grew from US$123 million in 2013 to US$186 million in 2015.
+Funding continues to increase, and reached US$249 million in 2016.
 This is in line with Norway’s focus on achieving universal primary education as a fundamental human right and key driver of development.
-The Norwegian government expects to meet its doubling pledge in 2017 as planned.

-Norway reports the vast majority of its education ODA as bilateral funding: 90%, or US$311 million in 2015.
-Bilateral investments focus on basic education (69% of bilateral education ODA in 2015), which mostly consists of support for primary education (92% of ODA for basic education).
-Other funding priorities include general education (19% in 2015), which primarily consists of support for system strengthening, facilities, and training.
-Funding to both of these sub-sectors (basic education and general education) has grown substantially between 2013 and 2015: 43% and 35% respectively.
+Norway reports the vast majority of its education ODA as bilateral funding.
+It represented US$379 million in 2016, up from US$294 million in 2015.
+Bilateral investments focus on ‘ basic education’ (69% of bilateral education ODA in 2016), which mostly consists of support for primary education.
+Other funding priorities include ‘ general education’ (18% in 2016), which primarily consists of support for system strengthening, facilities, and training.
+Funding to both of these sub-sectors (basic education and general education) has grown substantially between 2013 and 2015: 103% and 71% respectively.

 - Working toward free, high-quality primary education for all, including for girls and marginalized populations, such as those with disabilities